rendner/py-plugin-dataframe-viewer/plugin/docs/GENERATE_TEST_DATA_MANUALLY.md

-# Plugin Test Data
+# Generate Test Data Manually
-It seems not so easy to run unit tests against a PyCharm debugger, at least I couldn't find a way.
-Therefore, some tests use pre-generated data.
+The data to be created will be extracted by using the PyCharm debugger.

+If docker is installed, please read [GENERATE_TEST_DATA_AUTOMATED.md](GENERATE_TEST_DATA_AUTOMATED.md).

+Most unit-tests are executed against prefetched HTML files.
-The pre-generated data is extracted from the PyCharm debugger in the same way as the plugin does.
+At the moment there is no way to use the PyCharm debugger directly in the unit-tests to fetch the data.
+And if it should be possible, the test time would be much longer if the required data has to be fetched from the PyCharm debugger each time.

-## Re-Generate Plugin Test Data
+## When To Re-Generate
 Whenever plugin related code has changed, which could affect one of the following parts:

-- communication between Python and the PyCharm debugger
+- injecting the Python plugin code (Kotlin)
+- pandas related plugin code (Python)
-- the structure of the returned html string
+- the structure of the returned html string (Python)

-All files of the affected pandas versions supported by the plugin have to be re-generated.
+All files of the affected pandas versions, supported by the plugin, have to be re-generated.

 ## Generate Test Data
 The test data has to be generated in separate steps.